alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

   + Copy the `Blob SAS URL` from your Azure portal session into the `Blob container SAS URL` box and hit `Next`
 + On the `Summary` page, hit `Connect`
 + On the left hand side, the connection should show up under `Local & Attached`->`Storage Accounts`->`(Attached Containers)`->`Blob Containers`->`ingress (SAS)`
-+ You should now be able to securely download the data from the Safe Haven's [egress volumes](#egress-volumes) by highlighting the relevant file(s) and hitting the `Download` button
++ You should now be able to securely download the data from the Safe Haven's output volume by highlighting the relevant file(s) and hitting the `Download` button

-#### Egress volumes
+#### The output volume

-Once you have set up the egress connection in Azure Storage Explorer, you should be able to view data from the following SRE volumes:
+Once you have set up the egress connection in Azure Storage Explorer, you should be able to view data from the **output volume**, a read-write area intended for the extraction of results, such as figures for publication.

-The **Secure Data volume** is a read-only volume that contains the secure data for use in analyses.
-It is mounted as read-only in the analysis Environments that must access it.
-One or more such volumes will be mounted depending on how many managed secure datasets the Environment has access to.
-On the DSVM, this volume is `/data` and is shared between all DSVMs in an SRE.

-The **Output volume** is a read-write area intended for the extraction of results, such as figures for publication.
 On the DSVM, this volume is `/output` and is shared between all DSVMs in an SRE.

 For more info on shared SRE storage volumes, consult the [user guide](../user_guides/user-guide.md/#open_file_folder-shared-directories-within-the-sre).